blacklabelops/cronut/README.md

 The delicious cron software solution for your Docker environment.

-Cronut is a cron demon for Docker environments.
+Cronut is a cron daemon for Docker environments.
 Finally, dynamically executing cron on containers.

 ## Why Cronut?